 Watch out for interest rates

-If you don’t pay off your credit card balance at the end of the month it’s likely you’ll pay interest on what you owe on the whole of the statement balance.
+If you don’t pay off your credit card balance at the end of the month, and you’re not in a 0% introductory period, you’ll pay interest on the whole of the statement balance, not just the part you haven’t repaid.

 New customers beware!
-You might get an especially low introductory interest rate when you first get the card.
-But these usually increase considerably once the introductory period is over.
+You might get an introductory rate when you first get the card.
+But check whether this covers purchases or balance transfers or both.
+Remember, it won’t cover cash withdrawals.

 Late payments damage your credit rating

 Any 0% or other introductory rate could also be withdrawn.
-On top of this, other companies might see that you were late, as part of your credit record.
+On top of this, other companies will see that you were late, as part of your credit record.

 Minimum credit card payments can get out of control

-If you only pay the minimum amount, you’ll start paying interest on everything left over.
-It’ll take a lot longer to pay off your debt, and you’ll end up paying a lot more than you borrowed.
+Always aim to repay as much as you can - if you only make the minimum payment, it’ll take a long time to pay off your debt and you’ll end up paying a lot more than you borrowed.

-How the total cost to pay back your borrowing goes down if you choose a higher monthly repayment.
-It assumes you have £1,000 balance, are charged 18% interest and no longer use the card.
+If you had a £1,000 balance, are charged 18% interest and no longer use the card:

 ||Time taken to clear balance